 It’s amazing how kids manage to bewilder you with a profound, smart question that makes you feel like you’re raising the next NASA employee of the year, and then the next moment they’re slamming their heads against a wall.
 Kids are like that, they run around, they make a mess, and oftentimes, they get a bump on their forehead in the process.

 If you want to avoid rushing to the emergency room because your kid hit their head on a support beam, you will do well to child-proof the house beforehand.
+Our friends at Porch also have a handy reference on this topic.
 If that seems like a chore, then just send them away to their grandparents during the biggest remodel.

 Give yourself, and the kids, a break